-‘9-1-1’ Pulls 8-Foot Tape Worm From Man’s Rectum — Might Leave You Wondering What’s In Your Sushi
+‘9-1-1’ Pulls Eight-Foot Tape Worm From Man’s Rectum — Might Leave You Wondering What’s In Your Sushi

 The tapeworms in both the real-life story and in the 9-1-1 episode last night are small in comparison to some tapeworms, which can grow up to 40-feet long, according to NPR.

 While they couldn’t officially trace the Fresno man’s tapeworm to any one single eating event, it is most likely he contracted this from the raw fish in sushi, according to reports.
 The CDC posted a warning after a 2017 study found that salmon caught in Alaska could be infected with the Japanese tapeworm.
-The previous train of thought had the parasite responsible for this only infecting fish in Asia but that was debunked from this study.
+The previous train of thought had the parasite responsible for this only infecting fish in Asia, but that was debunked by this study.

 The CDC warns: